Cartier-Bresson, The Lunchbox, Greek Philosophers, English Adventurers and Awesome GF’s!

 Great to hear from you and get snippets of your delightful life and adventures in Paris.
 As usual, upon your cue and real life exposure, I surfed Cartier-Bresson and found as expected yet another great chronicler of history, for what are photographers and their photos but snippets and snapshots of the moments past.
 And his moments, and his life journeys seem to have intimately touched most of our recent histories significant moments, such lives can only be lived in fantasies and he seemed to have lived them all in one.
 A metaphoric (and apparently literal), black and white or as far as we can get objective view, capturing the form, movement, moment and environs in a snapshot without the encumbrances of a historians pen, persuasion, and affiliation.
 Do you agree, or do you believe that even in this stark medium we can have the photographers prejudices coloring the image beyond belief?

-A few years ago I was fortunate to have caught a Cartier-Bresson exhibit at The Rubin Museum in SF (a must visit) featuring India in Full Frame.
+A few years ago I was fortunate to have caught a Cartier-Bresson exhibit at The Rubin Museum in NY (a must visit) featuring India in Full Frame.
 His iconic pre and post partition images of India capturing the plight of the refugees from the Punjab and Indian leaders like Gandhi, Nehru, Patel and other are enmeshed into the collective consciousness and form a part of Indian history.
 See below The Rubin Museum in New York and the Cartier-Bresson exhibit with my fav image of Mountbatten, Edwina and Nehru with Nehru paying Edwina special attention.